 The Museum’s exhibitions present the work of local, national, and international contemporary artists and often draw from the Museum’s permanent collection.
 The Museum is an internationally renowned educational institution, recognized for the relevance and diversity of its exhibitions, innovative approaches to educational programs, and the significance and digital accessibility of its collection.
 We are located in the heart of downtown Toronto, in close proximity to St Patrick subway station, Toronto City Hall, Dundas Square, and the Art Gallery of Ontario.

 01. Our History

-The Textile Museum of Canada is celebrating 45 years in 2020!
+The Textile Museum of Canada celebrated 45 years in 2020!